Skip to content

 ### Exposed Sensitive Data

-- No sensitive data is exposed
+- No sensitive or cross-extension data exposed

 ### Abuse Mitigations